apache/parquet-format/CONTRIBUTING.md

    enablement until 1 year after the parquet-java implementation for that format version is released.

-3. Specifications with major version upgrades should not be turned on by default until 2 years after the parquet-java implementation for the specification has been released.
-It is recommended that changing the default value for a major version bump be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighted in release notes).
+3. Major version upgrades should not be enabled by default until 2 years after the parquet-java implementation for the specification has been released.
+It is recommended that changing the default format version for a major version bump be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighted in release notes).